-A much better idea is to donate unwanted paint to our Community Repaint scheme.
+A much better idea is to donate unwanted paint to our Community Repaint Nottinghamshire scheme located at 4 of the county’s Recycling Centres.
+The scheme collects reusable, leftover paint and gives it for free to individuals, community groups, charities and schools.
 Community groups may use the paint to refurbish rooms or buildings used by their members.
 Housing associations may redistribute the paint to their tenants.
 It may be used by other groups for craft activities, for training or may even be used for stage sets by community theatre groups.
-The paint is not intended for resale.

 Tins of paint suitable for reuse are labelled and displayed on shelves in the Community RePaint Nottinghamshire container according to colour and type.

 Tins of paint that cannot be reused, will not be put into the reuse scheme but will be sent for specialist treatment.
 The metal or plastic containers will also be recycled where possible.

 Read more about the Community RePaint Scheme on the Community RePaint website: www.communityrepaint.org.uk

 Types of Paint suitable for Reuse